mharty3/energy_data_capstone/readme.md

 🔲 Ingest raw data into the data lake with Airflow on a proper schedule

-🔲 Transform and Load Data into BW DW
+🔲 Transform and Load Data into BQ DW

 🔲 Perform additional transformations as needed in the DW with dbt to create analytics layer